- Environment & Conservation

 Watering is challenging, because you’re far from the house faucet, and for safety you don’t want to leave a hose connected across the sidewalk (trip hazard!).
 Choosing lower water use plants like herbs and perennials helps, along with building the soil with compost and maintaining a mulch layer to conserve water.
 Soaker hoses or drip lines under mulch are the most water conserving method, but only if you can route the water supply under the sidewalk.
 Mulching, and using a watering wand to water individual plants may be easiest.

 Yes!
 SDOT requires adjacent property owners to maintain their planting strip vegetation year-round.
 That means clearing out vegetable beds and planting a winter cover crop, pruning berries and trees, and maintaining walking areas around and through beds from parking areas to the sidewalk.

 For information on gardening classes, printed copies of Growing Food in the City (pdf), soil testing, raised bed materials, best plants for your site, least-toxic solutions to pest problems, and other questions, call the Garden Hotline at (206) 633-0224 (language interpretation available) or email firstname.lastname@example.org or see more My Lawn and Garden topics.

-This information was developed in collaboration with the Seattle Tilth Association, Seattle Department of Neighborhoods P-Patch Program, and the Seattle Department of Transportation.
+This information was developed in collaboration with the Tilth Alliance, Seattle Department of Neighborhoods P-Patch Program, and the Seattle Department of Transportation.